sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-pipeline-for-continuous-deployment.md

      ![][pipeline_build]

-     When you run the build, the pipeline build view will appear with every stage building status.
+     When you run the build, the pipeline build view will appear with every stage's building status.
 Blue color means running, grey means waiting, green means success and red means failure.

      ![][pipeline_flow]

-     When you hover on **enlargement** icon of build step, you will see the build step details.
+     When you click on **enlargement** icon of build step, you will see the build step details.
 It will include build time, duration etc information.

      ![][pipeline_step]

-  2. When the pipeline build is over, click the **build no** link to see the whole report.
+  2. When the pipeline build is over, click the **build no.** link to see the whole report.
 [Details of the report] .

   **[<Previous][1]**